-The Saudi Chambers Federation has spoken: Shops to remain open during prayer times
+Saudi Chambers Federation: Shops stays open during prayer times.

 The latest in the Kingdom’s social reforms…